-VoterMarch began on November 14, 2000, as four founding members from New York City and Washington, D.C., organized American voters who wanted to express their opposition to the irregularities and egregious conduct of Election 2000 and the direction in which an illegitimate administration was taking the country.
+VoterMarch began on November 14, 2000, by Louis J. Posner and three other founding members from New York City and Washington, D.C., organized American voters who wanted to express their opposition to the irregularities and egregious conduct of Election 2000 and the direction in which an illegitimate administration was taking the country.

 As an Internet-based grassroots group, having logged over one million hits to its original website since November 2000, VoterMarch had various Voter eGroups in all 50 states, with an online community of over 10,000 activists.
 VoterMarch is a nation-wide organization for voter rights, electoral reform and a progressive agenda which had 60 Chapters across the United States and a Chapter in the Netherlands for Americans abroad.